Acrylic is a water-based paint that can stick to most paint. But, can you apply acrylic over enamel paint?

 - Apply Rubbing Alcohol – Apply the rubbing alcohol to the glossy surface, leave it for 10-15 minutes, and scrape it again.

-Rubbing alcohol contains isopropyl alcohol, and isopropyl alcohol is the active ingredient in the solvent that removes paints.
-However, use rubbing alcohol that contains more than 70% isopropyl alcohol.
+Rubbing alcohol contains isopropyl alcohol which is the active ingredient in the solvent that removes paints.
+Use rubbing alcohol that contains more than 70% isopropyl alcohol.
 If the concentration is lower than 70%, rubbing alcohol won’t remove the glossy layer.

 3. Apply Primer